cha15yq/MRC-Crowd/README.md

 # Semi-Supervised Crowd Counting with Contextual Modeling: Facilitating Holistic Understanding of Crowd Scenes

+The list of images in the validation set for UCF-QNRF is the same with that in [BL](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).
+I will update the preprocess code later.

 Some more details will be provided later

 ![avatar](/framework.png)